dmpratt/mslearn-synapse/Instructions/Labs/15-Load-Data-into-Data-Warehouse.md

 ```

-2. Be sure to replace the name, "datalakexxxxxxx." with the name of your datalake created during the beginning of the lab.
+3. Be sure to replace the name, "datalakexxxxxxx." with the name of your datalake and prefix created during the beginning of the lab.
+4. Copy/paste or type the following code into ***SQL Script*** window.

 ```sql
 COPY INTO dbo.StageProduct